What are your candles & wax melts made of?

-Cedar & Scotch™ candles & wax melts are made with a custom blend of all-natural soy wax derived from U.S. grown soybeans, phthalate-free scented oils, and/or essential oils.
+Cedar & Scotch™ candles & wax melts are made with a custom blend of all-natural soy wax derived from U.S. grown soybeans, cruelty-free, phthalate-free scented oils, and/or essential oil blends.
 And, our candles utilize lead-free, braided cotton wicks.

 What are the benefits of soy wax?